edgee-cloud/edgee/README.md

 # Configuration

-Make sure you've read [the official docs](https://docs.edgee.cloud) if you want to understand the main concepts and the architecture of Edgee.

 Edgee proxy is customized through the `edgee.toml` file, which is expected to be present in the same directory where edgee is running from.